-Due to the depth and nature of HE study, students are required to attend a minimum of 80% of taught classes and whilst 100% attendance is desirable, it is recognised that illness, work or family commitments may lead to occasional absence.
+Whilst 100% attendance is desirable, it is recognised that illness, work or family commitments may lead to occasional absence.
 If this is the case, students are expected to inform their tutor as soon as possible and ensure that they take responsibility for catching up with any notes or work missed.
-Further details can be found in the HE Course Handbook that is given to the students during their enrolment and induction sessions.
-This is made electronically available to students on Moodle once they have enrolled.
+Further details can be found in the HE Course Handbook that is given to the students during enrolment and induction sessions.
+This is made electronically available to students on Canvas once they have enrolled.